-Android is the most popular mobile operating system in the world, but that does not mean it can’t be installed on the desktop.
+Android is the most popular mobile operating system in the world, but just because it’s meant for mobile doesn’t mean that it can’t be installed on the desktop.
 There are many ways to get Android running on a PC, including virtual device emulators like Genymotion, bootable USB versions like Remix OS, or even full stand alone applications like BlueStacks.
 Each have their advantages and disadvantages depending on your needs.
 Here is the full breakdown of each.

 Using a virtual device

 While this may seem like a slow, unintuitive way to use Android on the desktop, using a virtual device has many advantages.
 If you are a developer and need to test apps, this is the best way to make sure everything runs smoothly.
 There are two major virtual device emulators that are currently used, Genymotion and the Google Android Virtual Device Manager that comes with Android Studio, both are compared here.